JeremiahKaren/35percent.github.io/_posts/2018-11-30-amenity-asset-firesale.md

 ---
 layout: post
-title: "Amenity asset fire sale"
+title: Amenity asset fire sale
-subtitle: "Council sells off amenity assets"
+subtitle: Council sells off amenity assets
 published: false
 ---
 We [reported previously] on Southwark's ongoing sale and demolition of its council homes.
 This week we take a look at other assets that its (Labour) administration has sold off over the past 8 years.